Select Page

 Movement Disorder Center in Hyderabad

 Yashoda Hospitals takes immense pride in being the only dedicated center in the region with an in-house team of highly specialized experts for Parkinson’s Disease & Movement Disorders.
-Our Parkinson’s Disease & Movement Disorder Rehabilitation Center (PDMDRC) is a beacon of hope for patients seeking world-class, holistic, and rehabilitative care.
+Our Parkinson’s Disease & Movement Disorder Research Center (PDMDRC) is a beacon of hope for patients seeking world-class, holistic, and rehabilitative care.
 With an unparalleled commitment to excellence, our team has successfully managed over 1,200 Deep Brain Stimulation (DBS) cases, making us a leader in advanced movement disorder treatments.

 Movement disorders are a group of diseases affecting the ability to produce and control body movements.
 They can cause either abnormal, excessive, involuntary abnormal body movements, delayed or slower movements.
 Worldwide incidence estimates of Parkinson’s disease range from 5 to >35 new cases per 100,000 individuals yearly

-Our specialists are renowned neurosurgeons and among the few in India with extensive training in diagnosing and treating a wide spectrum of neurological conditions that manifest as movement disorders.
+Our specialists are renowned neurologists and among the few in India with extensive training in diagnosing and treating a wide spectrum of neurological conditions that manifest as movement disorders.
 Their unparalleled expertise, combined with state-of-the-art global technologies and cutting-edge infrastructure, ensures that patients receive the highest standard of precision-driven care for improved mobility and quality of life.

 At Yashoda Hospitals, we understand that movement disorders require a comprehensive, multidisciplinary approach.
 Our team of neurologists, neurosurgeons, and rehabilitation specialists work seamlessly together, ensuring that each patient receives personalized, targeted treatment plans designed to enhance mobility, independence, and quality of life.